dataasciences/dataasciences.github.io/_posts/2025-08-14-VSCode-Extensions.md

 This one's for Windows users who also have WSL installed.
 Coding on a Bare-metal Unix machine has its PROs, and what better way to do it using an IDE instead of VIM Or EMACS.

-4. markdownlint
+### 4. markdownlint

 ![]()

 This one is for the Writers - The technical documentation Writers.

 Markdown files are very common, as we all know.
 This extension is a super add-on for those writers who heavily use markdown to write their documentations.

-                markdownlint includes a library of rules to encourage standards and consistency for Markdown files.
+Markdownlint includes a library of rules to encourage standards and consistency for Markdown files.
 It is powered by the markdownlint library for Node.js  Linting is performed by the markdownlint-cli2 engine, which can be used in conjunction with this extension to provide command-line support for scripts and continuous integration scenarios.

 I hope this post helps boost your productivity, creativity when you use VS Code.